Bios597407/Apple-EFI-Extracts-for-Newer-Systems/README.md

 __Note:__

-These are raw payloads, meaning like reagular Apple EFI payloads, they may require Initialization / Serialization with an Fsys Block etc. Haven't worked too much with these newer images, so still experimenting.
+These are raw payloads, meaning like reagular Apple EFI payloads, they may require Initialization / Serialization with an Fsys Block etc. Haven't worked too much with these newer images, so still some unknowns.